Stefanie-A/Stefanie-A/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my skills to become a better Cloud/devOps Engineer
 - 🌱 I’m currently learning Backend development and devOps
 - 👯 I’m looking to collaborate on devOps and cloud related projects
 - 🤔 I’m looking for help with ...